Security-Onion-Solutions/securityonion-docs/cases.rst

 Creating a New Case
 -------------------

-To create a new case, click the + icon and then fill out the Title and Description and optionally the fields on the right side.
+To create a new case, click the + icon and then fill out the Title and Description and optionally the fields on the right side including Assignee, Status, Severity, Priority, TLP, PAP, Category, and Tags.

 .. image:: images/cases-add.png
   :target: _images/cases-add.png